-Prior to joining CSEL, he worked in Washington, DC for a political non-profit for two years as the events manager managing their three large annual national conferences working with state legislators and policy experts across the country.
+Previously, he was the program director with the Center for the Study of Economic Liberty (CSEL).
+For seven years he was responsible for overseeing the day-to-day operational functions and leading strategic planning of the center.
+Prior to that, he worked in Washington, DC for a political non-profit as their events manager managing their three large annual national conferences working with state legislators and policy experts across the country.

 Earlier in his career, Mason was a student at ASU where he earned is Master of Public Administration (MPA) degree as well as his bachelor of science degree in Political Science with a certificate in International Relations and a certificate in Public Administration and Public Management.
 Upon graduation, he worked in Admission Services at ASU for over three years as an admissions recruiter working primarily with low-income, first generation first-year students all across the state of Arizona.